balrajum/Minishell-Project/README.md

  MiniSHELL is a simple custom shell written in C. It supports basic shell commands, custom prompts, background jobs, and piping.

  *Features*
-Custom Prompt:

-Default prompt: msh>

-Change prompt using: PS1=YourPrompt
+Change prompt using: PS1=YourPrompt like PS1=Balu

 No spaces allowed (e.g., PS1 = test is invalid)